 - The schools monitoring cycle looks specifically at PP children and their progress/attainment as well as non-PP children.
 This monitoring includes work with the governors.

-Towards the end of every term, we invite our Pupil Premium families into school for coffee, cake and a chat.
-We have a different theme each term (we are keen for some ideas from you!) and during 2019-2020, we covered our Pupil Premium offer, reading strategies at home, e-safety, spelling and SEND.
+We regularly invite our families into school for coffee, cake and a chat.
+We have a different theme each term and welcome your ideas for future topics.
 The pupil premium champion leads each coffee morning with the support of different staff members who come in to talk about their subject or specialism.

-Due to the COVID pandemic, we are not currently able to host our coffee mornings in school, but we have been sending a regular newsletter to parents, detailing support that is on offer in school and in the wider community.
-You can read the latest copy here:
+We also send a regular newsletter to parents, detailing support that is on offer in school and in the wider community.
+You can read the latest copy here.

 The Whole Child